 - Confluent Hub Client must be installed.
 This is installed by default with Confluent Enterprise.

-Navigate to your Confluent Platform installation directory and run this command to install the latest (
+Navigate to your Confluent Platform installation directory and run the following command to install the latest (

-The connector must be installed on every machine where Connect will be run.
+latest) connector version.
+The connector must be installed on every machine where Connect will run.

 confluent-hub install splunk/kafka-connect-splunk:latest